 - 12 Jolly ranchers in each flavor you want to infuse (that’s 60 Jolly ranchers all together).
 The 3.75 pound bag I bought had at least 40 of each flavor, so a couple of pounds of assorted Jolly Ranchers ought to do it.

 - Five flasks to pour it in.
-(Amazon – they hold 8.5 ounces, which is a nice amount.
+(You can get these at Amazon – they hold 8.5 ounces, which is a nice amount.)

 - Optional: a funnel to assist with pouring the vodka into the narrow necks on the flasks.

 - Optional: something like a plastic sheet or newspaper over your counter, because little bits of Jolly Rancher fall out of the wrappers and stick to everything.